-The curriculum in the ministry department now includes the M.A. in church ministries and the M.A., theological studies, as well as the M.Div.
-In 1989, the seminary added a counseling department and now offers M.A. degrees in counseling and marriage and family therapy.
+The curriculum in the ministry department now includes the M.A. in Christian Education and the M.A., Theological Studies, as well as the M.Div.
+In 1989, the seminary added a counseling department and now offers M.A. degrees in Counseling and Marriage and Family Therapy.
 Graduates of the program complete the academic requirements for licensure in the state of Oregon as a Licensed Professional Counselor (LPC).

-The Association of Theological Schools granted WES full accreditation in 1974, and in 1976, accreditation was gained from the regional authority, the Northwest Association of Schools and Colleges.
+The Association of Theological Schools granted the seminary full accreditation in 1974, and in 1976, accreditation was gained from the regional authority, the Northwest Association of Schools and Colleges.
 This dual accreditation was a first among seminaries in the Northwest.